Gamma-radiation sky maps from compact binaries

 Many models of high-energy EM emission from pulsar magnetospheres have been proposed.
 A key component of such models is the identification of emission regions.
 Of particular interest is the separatrix between closed and open field lines, whose intersection with the star defines the boundaries of the \textit{magnetic polar caps}.
 The high-energy emission we model is non-thermal and produced by curvature radiation, synchrotron radiation, and inverse Compton scattering from ultra-relativistic particles accelerating in the magnetosphere.
 Such particles are assumed to move along open magnetic field lines in a reference frame where the electric field vanishes.

-Early emission models (intended to match observed light curves from young pulsars) included the Outer-Gap~(OG)~\cite{cheng1986energetic,chiang1994outer,1995ApJ...438..314R,Yadigaroglu-thesis,2000ApJ...537..964C} and the Two-Pole Caustics~(TPC) models~\cite{Arons:1979bc,1983ApJ...266..215A,Muslimov:2003yz,Muslimov:2004vj,Dyks:2003rz,Dyks:2004ci}.
+Early emission models (intended to match observed light curves from young pulsars) included the Outer-Gap~(OG)~\cite{cheng1986energetic,chiang1994outer,1995ApJ...438..314R,Yadigaroglu-thesis,2000ApJ...537..964C}, the Slot Gap~(SG)~\cite{1983ApJ...266..215A, Muslimov:2003yz, Muslimov:2004vj, muslimov2004particle} or the Two-Pole Caustics~(TPC) models~\cite{Dyks:2003rz,Dyks:2004ci}.
 These treated rotating stars with dipolar magnetic fields {\it in vacuum}.
-In such a ``vacuum magnetosphere,'' all field lines are closed.
+In such a ``vacuum magnetosphere'', all field lines are closed.
 The light cylinder~(LC) is aligned with the angular momentum axis and has radius $\rho_\mathrm{LC} = c/\Omega$, where $\Omega$ is the stellar rotational frequency.
 For modeling emission, field lines which extend beyond the light cylinder are regarded as open, as they are expected to be actually open in more realistic (non-vacuum) scenarios.